-This is another nature reserve which your dog may walk through by your side, as long as he or she is on a lead.
-There are a wide range of paths which you can take, winding through fields and open grassland, whilst off the paths there is a large salt marsh (which you or your dog can’t walk through), which is home a huge number of migratory wading birds, and a very important habitat for this long distance travelers.
+This is another nature reserve which your dog may walk through by your side, and are even allowed off the lead as long as they are well behaved .
+There are a wide range of paths which you can take, winding through fields and open grassland, whilst off the paths there is a large salt marsh (which you or your dog can’t walk through), which is home a huge number of migratory wading birds, and a very important habitat for these long distance travelers.

 If you want to head out of the reserve you can walk towards Ramsgate (with most of the reserve being towards Sandwich from the car park), and if you do decide to head that way, you will be treated to seeing the beautiful life sized relic of a Viking ship.
 This ship has long stood proud on the cliffs above Pegwell Bay, however since the main road has been diverted away from the cliff route, it is not as often admired these days as it once was.

 I had been coming to Kearsney Abbey for years when I lived nearer Dover, and it has also stood as a favourite amongst the people of Dover, to spend a summer day with the family.
 It is a large open area perfect for picnics and outdoor games, whilst also being dotted with magnificent, towering trees, and punctuated with a large lake, home to a range of water fowl, fed by beautiful streams.
 It really is a very picturesque place to go for a walk, and taking your dog along is a real treat.

 Dogs don’t need to stay on leads here although it is advised near the lake, especially for terriers, who may get themselves in trouble with all the bird life – there are some big swans which call this place home.